-Anglo-Saxon culture.
+The ancestors of the Bannckston surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived close to a slope, or a hillside.
 The surname is derived from the Old English word banke.
-CITATION[CLOSE]

 Early Origins of the Bannckston family

 The surname Bannckston was first found in various counties and shires throughout Britain.
 One of the first on record was Simon Bankes of Bank Newton in Craven, Yorkshire c.
 1200.
 Walter del Banck was listed in the Subsidy Rolls of 1297 and Metthew Banke was listed in the Subsidy Rolls of Suffolk in 1327.

 The Yorkshire Poll Tax Rolls of 1379 list: Nicholas del Bancke; Adam del Bank; and Magota de Bancke.